willgeorgetaylor/junit-reducer/README.md

 ## junit-reducer

-JUnit Reducer is a CLI tool that aggregates multiple [JUnit test XML reports](https://www.ibm.com/docs/en/developer-for-zos/14.1?topic=formats-junit-xml-format) into a single, averaged XML report.
+JUnit Reducer is a CLI tool that aggregates multiple sets of [JUnit test XML reports](https://www.ibm.com/docs/en/developer-for-zos/14.1?topic=formats-junit-xml-format) into a single, averaged XML report set.
 This helps you run faster continuous integration (CI) parallel tests by reducing data volume and normalizing test execution times.

 ## Use case